gopine/diary/2020/March/March 26 (Thu).md

 Planning to fetch data from an API endpoint and update the store.

 Implemented Redux Thunk and it seems to be working fine.

+The API calls are now correctly updating the application state.